There are so many useful apps for medical students.

 I have utterly embraced the fact that ECGs are always going to baffle me, but that doesn’t mean I can’t at least attempt to understand them.
 This app is good for learning to recognize things like an acute myocardial infarction, which is the type of thing that will most likely come up in your exams.

-I think the nervous system is something that a lot of medical student find difficult to visualize and to understand.
-This app gives you a systematic approach of what to do when you are faced with a patient with a neurological problem.
+I think the nervous system is something that a lot of medical students find difficult to visualize and to understand.
+This app gives you a systematic approach to what to do when you are faced with a patient with a neurological problem.
 For example…

 If a child comes into A&E with a head injury you can look at the risk factors, select the ones that apply and it will tell you the investigations or management that is required.
 My friends on A&E recommended this to me because there are a lot of guidelines on every kind of presentation they see, and no one can remember them all (although if you really are unsure you should check your hospital’s guidelines or ask a senior member of staff.)
 This app also has pictures of some neurological structures, the names of which always elude me then I need them most.